Glossary

 do.Injector

-is either a *do.RootScope
+is implemented by *do.RootScope

 DI Container